MaithreyaSitaraman/secure_canister_communication_IC_blockchain/README.md

 * caller screening
 * secure communication

 The first is on DFINITY's roadmap, The second can be easily implemented on the IC via Principal IDs.
-We have provided the first solution to the third.
+We have provided a solution to the third.